itscaleb/itscaleb.github.io/_posts/2014-2-6-the-little-schemer.markdown

 After I finished the book, I read through the preface one last time.
 I was surprised that the authors write "This book will not introduce you to the practical world of programming," because I couldn't disagree more.
 I've been able to immediately apply what I've learned through *The Little Schemer* in my day-to-day coding, and I'm amazed at how much better my code is already.

 Reading the little schemer will require a lot of time, and a lot of effort.
-But it is a very rewarding experience, especially to anyone that is trying to get a feel for what functional programming is all about.
+But it is absolutely worth it, especially to anyone that is trying to get a feel for what functional programming is all about.